 Seeking a Family Medicine Doctor in Wyandanch that Accepts Medicaid?

-Here at the Charles Evans Center, we care deeply about the health and well-being of our patients.
+Here at the CEC Health Center, we care deeply about the health and well-being of our patients.
 Hopefully, these tips and tricks can help keep you happy and healthy during these trying times.
 If you are seeking a family medicine doctor in Wyandanch that accepts Medicaid and would like to learn more about our practice or schedule an appointment contact us!
 To learn more about insurance/payment options, click here!